sphinx-doc/sphinx/doc/builders.rst

    configuration values that customize the output of this builder, see the chapter :ref:`latex-options` for details.

-   .. note::

    The produced LaTeX file uses several LaTeX packages that may not be present in a "minimal" TeX distribution installation.
-For example, on Ubuntu, the following packages need to be installed for successful PDF
+For example, on Ubuntu, the following packages need to be installed for successful PDF builds:
-      builds:

    * texlive-latex-recommended
    * texlive-fonts-recommended
    * texlive-latex-extra
-      * latexmk (for ``make latexpdf``)
+   * latexmk (for ``make latexpdf`` on GNU/Linux and MacOS X)

-      Sphinx will use ``xcolor.sty`` if present: recent Ubuntu distributions have ``xcolor.sty`` included in latex-recommended, earlier ones have it in latex-xcolor.
-Unicode engines will need texlive-luatex or texlive-xetex.
+   * latex-xcolor (old Ubuntu)
+   * texlive-luatex, texlive-xetex (see :confval:`latex_engine`)

    The testing of Sphinx LaTeX is done on Ubuntu trusty with the above mentioned packages, which are from a TeXLive 2013 snapshot dated February 2014.

    .. versionchanged:: 1.6
-         Formerly, testing had been done for some years on Ubuntu precise (based on TeXLive 2009).
+      Formerly, testing had been done on Ubuntu precise (TeXLive 2009).

-      .. versionchanged:: 1.6
+   .. note::
-         Use of ``latexmk`` for ``make latexpdf`` on GNU/Linux and Mac OS X

-      Since 1.6, ``make latexpdf`` (or
-      ``make -C "<builddir>/latex"`` after a ``sphinx-build`` run) uses ``latexmk`` (not on Windows).
+      Since 1.6, ``make latexpdf`` uses ``latexmk`` (not on Windows).
+This makes sure the needed number of runs is automatically executed to get the cross-references, bookmarks, indices, and tables of contents right.

       One can pass to ``latexmk`` options via the ``LATEXMKOPTS`` Makefile variable.
 For example: